· Mason Everett · Reviews · 8 min read

 User Experience

-INSL-X Stix Waterborne Bonding Primer
+INSL-X Stix Acrylic Bonding Primer

-Best in class for impossible-to-bond surfaces
+Best in class for extreme adhesion on difficult surfaces

 Product Specs

-| Base Type | Acrylic-Urethane |
+| Type | Acrylic-Urethane |

-| Adhesion | Maximum |
+| Application | Brush/Roller/Spray |

 Features

-- Low VOC and easy water cleanup
+- Low VOC and water-based cleanup

-- Excellent enamel holdout
+- Excellent enamel holdout for even finishing

 What We Like

-- Sticks to almost anything
+- Sticks to virtually anything

-- Good for interior and exterior
+- Great for both interior and exterior

 What We Don't Like